The NHS mental health review will fail to answer its darkest secret | Richard Caseby

 So much for the crystal ball.
 Meanwhile, life goes on much as before.

 The CQC has launched a criminal investigation into the Priory and Victoria Colloby, the Woodbourne manager, over Matthew’s death.
-I await to hear the decision on whether any prosecutions will follow.
+I await the decision on whether any prosecutions will follow.

 Colloby, who also presided over another Priory hospital which was forced to shut by the CQC because it was deemed so dangerous, has since been promoted to director of wellbeing services.